--Give them a treat designed to promote rest and relaxation, Quiet Moments Calming Aid.
+-Give them a treat designed to promote rest and relaxation like all natural calming chews.
 This may keep your dog relaxed while you’re gone and help alleviate any barking issues that disturb the neighbors.

 -Use a dog pheromone.
 If you sense that being alone causes anxiety in your dog, try using a dog-appeasing pheromone collar, spray, or diffuser.
 Sentry makes a calming collar just for this.
 The pheromone released by these products is similar to one that a lactating mother would emit to calm her newborn puppies.
 This pheromone will be familiar to your pup and create a sense of relaxation.
 You can place the diffuser in a room that is usually occupied by your dog, apply the spray to a dog bed, or have your dog wear the collar.

 6. Give your dog a puzzle

 There are loads of interactive dog toys on the market that will keep your dog occupied for hours.
 The one’s we like best are from Nina Ottosson.

 7. Get your dog a furry brother or sister.